 The DC budget documents provide a set of information on every DC agency.
 These are the city departments identified by the service provided: Department of Transportation, Fire and Emergency Medical Services, Department of Housing and Community Development, etc.

 Let's take a closer look at the agency budget chapter for the DC Public Library, using the proposed FY 2018 budget as an example.
-It is found under the Public Education System appropriation title.
+It is www.dclibrary.org Telephone: 202-727-1101